Venezuela election race starts, sources say Capriles to run

 Capriles has accused the government and Supreme Court of fraud for letting Maduro campaign without stepping down.

-Although the ruling Socialist Party is favored to win, opposition supporters are trying to raise their spirits.
+Although the ruling Socialist Party is favoured to win, opposition supporters are trying to raise their spirits.

 "There's no reason to think that the opposition is condemned to defeat," Teodoro Petkoff, an anti-government newspaper editor, said on his Sunday morning talk show.